hempnall/moxf_midi_remote_script/README.md

 ## Introduction

-This repository allows a MOXF6 or MOXF8 keyboard to control Ableton Live
+This repository allows a MOXF6 or MOXF8 keyboard to control Ableton Live.

+For background, see (midi_remote_scripts)[MIDIREMOTE.md]

 ## Installation